lsst-sqre/ltd-keeper/docs/products.rst

 - :http:post:`/products/(slug)/editions/` --- create a new edition for a product.

-- :http:get:`/products/(slug)/editions/` --- list all edition for a product.

-- :http:get:`/products/(slug)/editions/` --- list all edition for a product.
+- :http:get:`/products/(slug)/editions/` --- list all editions for a product.

 - :http:post:`/products/(slug)/dashboard` --- manually rebuild the dashboards for a product.